shamil/node-zabbix-sender/README.md

 ### About this library

 The library is an implementation of `zabix_sender` utility, which sends items data to zabbix server using the zabbix `trapper` protocol.
-Because it's a pure NodeJs/javascript implementation, it doesn't require the `zabix_sender` utility.
+Because the library is a pure Node.js/Javascript implementation, it doesn't require invocation of `zabix_sender` utility.
 So there is no any `child_process` involved!

 ### Basic usage example